k8sstormcenter/ixi/bill-of-behaviour-c070da3a/module-1/lesson-1/unit-1.md

 ---
 kind: unit

-title: Create a Bill of Behaviour - Setup the app
+title: Create a Bill of Behaviour - 1 Setup the app and produce benign behaviour

 name: simple-app-profile
 ---